samwillis/d2ts/packages/d2ts/README.md

 - `topK()`: Limits the number of results per group based on a comparator, and its variants `topKWithIndex` and `topKWithFractionalIndex`
 - `orderBy()`: Orders elements by value, and its variants `orderByWithIndex` and `orderByWithFractionalIndex`

-Each take a SQLite database as the final argument, for example:
+Each take a SQLite database as an optional argument, for example:

 ```typescript
 // Using better-sqlite3